inventree/InvenTree/docs/docs/barcodes/barcodes.md

 ## Web Integration

 Barcode scanning can be enabled within the web interface.
-Barcode scanning in the web interface supports scanning via:

-- Keyboard style scanners (e.g. USB connected)
-- Webcam (image processing)
+This allows users to scan barcodes directly from the web browser.

 ### Input Modes